How to Buy Expired Patents: Everything You Need to Know

 If you are considering the possibility of pursuing legal action for past infringement, though, it's worth noting that this is only an option if the infringement in question occurred within six years before the date you file your lawsuit.

 When patents do expire, they essentially cease to exist.
 This normally works to the consumer's benefit, due to the fact that others are now free to reproduce and sell the patented invention.
 Ultimately, this should lead to greater availability as well as a higher degree of product variation on the open market.
 Perhaps the biggest benefit that can come out of a patent's expiration is that the more people there are manufacturing and selling a particular product, the more the price for that product is driven down in the market.

 When a patent expires on something you originally invented, you're still free to continue producing and sell it.
 Keep in mind, however, that buyers may not be as eager to pay your original cost as they were when you were the only person in the world that could offer it to them.
 When a patent expires, it creates price competition.
 And the more your invention gets picked up by other manufacturers, the less expensive it's going to become over time.

 One benefit for you as the original inventor is that nobody else can market your invention under the same name you originally gave it.
 They'll have to devise their own product names and descriptions if they wish to begin producing and selling your creation.

 If you are wondering how to buy expired patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.